-"§ 1-7.
-Resolutions and €code amendments.
+§ 1-7.
+Resolutions and code amendments.

-"(a) Proposals to amend this Code must be passed on two separate readings at different meetings.
-All resolutions of the General Faculty, including proposals to amend this Code, must be passed on two separate readings.
+(a) All resolutions of the General Faculty, including proposals to amend this Code, must be passed on two separate readings.
 The first reading must be passed by either the Faculty Council or the General Faculty in a meeting called under the provisions of § 1-3.
 The second reading must be passed by electronic ballot sent to all voting faculty as defined in § 1-4.

-"(b) If a proposal has not been previously considered by the Committee on University Government before passing its first reading, it is referred to that Committee before being considered on second reading.
-Proposals to amend this Code must be considered by the Committee on University Government before being brought to the initial vote according to the procedure in § 1-7(a).
-The Committee considers the proposal and reports its recommendations promptly."
+(b) Proposals to amend this Code must be considered by the Committee on University Government before being brought to the initial vote according to the procedure in § 1-7(a).
+The Committee considers the proposal and reports its recommendations promptly.